 You know the classic scenario: A man ejaculates after sex, then immediately rolls over and starts snoring.
-Well, this doesn’t happen only because he’s had a long day, and now that he came, he can finally relax.
+Well, this doesn’t happen only because he’s had a long day, and now that he has released his sperm, he can finally relax.
 It’s because when we ejaculate we release a significant amount of energy.
 (Here’s the biochemistry: We also release the chemicals prolactin, vasopressin, and oxytocin — all of which cause sleepiness.)

 What does modern science say about health and ejaculation?
 I’ve researched this quite a bit.
 There have been a number of studies on this topic, and the results are inconclusive.
 For instance, the most recent study revealed that frequent ejaculation results in an increase in prostate cancer.
 However, earlier studies showed that ejaculating less often caused more frequent instances of prostate cancer.
 It appears that no one knows the real truth…

 Except you.
 In this particular area, I believe that no one can tell you how your body works better than you.

 Let’s take diet as a similar example.
 There are a countless opinions, theories and studies on what you should or shouldn’t eat.
 Vegan, macrobiotic, paleo, kosher, blood-type, gluten-free, raw food….
 The list of diets goes on and on.
 But folks who really know their stuff about diet will tell you, “Pay attention to how you feel after you eat.”
 They know this is a reliable starting point in determining which foods are healthiest for you.